dogada/metajs/README.md

 [polyfill](http://remysharp.com/2010/10/08/what-is-a-polyfill/).

-MetaJS is implemented in MetaJS and you can extend language easily by adding new macroses.
+MetaJS is implemented in MetaJS and you can extend language easily by adding new macros.
 For example, to add support of `yield` keyword introduced in [Javascript 1.7](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7) just create a macro like: